vinnyroca/CodeandMediaArt/docs/01_Processing.md

 ---

-We'll talk about this more next class, but for now note the while **alpha** can be a decimal number(e.g. 1.67, 3.14, 88.666), our RGB values can only be entered in as whole number (e.g. 0, 45, 73).

-In programming, a whole numbers is called an **integer** or `int`, for short.
-A decimal number is called **floating-point number**, or `float` for short.
-We will go into more detail on this next class.
 <div class = "div-container">
     <div style = "width: 46%;">
         <figure> <img src = "../assets/images/code_01_opacity_01.jpg" width = "200px"><figcaption>Circle at full opacity</figcaption> </figure>